TerriaJS/terriajs/Documentation/CatalogManagement/Initialization-File.md

 ### `corsDomains`

-By default, Terria proxies all requests, assuming that the servers do not support CORS.
+By default, Terria proxies all requests within TerriaJS-Server's whitelist, making the assumption that the servers do not support CORS.
 You can add hosts that are known to support CORS to this property to avoid proxying them.
-(This property is also supported by TerriaJS-Server).

 `"corsDomains": [ "myserver.gov.au" ]`